John Kiriakou is a former CIA officer, former senior investigator for the Senate Foreign Relations Committee and former counterterrorism consultant.

 Under the Washington Community Protection Act, Level I sex offenders are deemed the least likely to reoffend.

 Several Level I offenders, designated as John Does, filed two state class-action lawsuits seeking to enjoin the disclosure of their records.
-One suit ...
+One ...

 by Joe Watson